vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

 Limiting the number of sessions
 -------------------------------

 When defining the training portal, you can set a limit on the workshop sessions that can be run concurrently.
-This is done using the ``sessions.maximum`` property.
+This is done using the ``portal.sessions.maximum`` property.

 .. code-block:: yaml
-    :emphasize-lines: 6-7
+    :emphasize-lines: 7-8

     apiVersion: training.eduk8s.io/v1alpha1
     kind: TrainingPortal
     metadata:
       name: sample-workshops
     spec:
+      portal:
         sessions:
           maximum: 8
       workshops:
       - name: lab-asciidoc-sample
       - name: lab-markdown-sample

 When this is specified, the maximum capacity of each workshop will be set to the same maximum value for the portal as a whole.
 This means that any one workshop can have as many sessions as specified by the maximum, but to achieve that only instances of that workshops could have been created.
 In other words the maximum applies to the total number of workshop instances created across all workshops.

-Note that if you do not set ``sessions.maximum``, you must set the capacity for each individual workshop as detailed below.
+Note that if you do not set ``portal.sessions.maximum``, you must set the capacity for each individual workshop as detailed below.
 In only setting the capacities of each workshop and not an overall maximum for sessions, you can't share the overall capacity of the training portal across multiple workshops.

 Capacity of individual workshops
 --------------------------------